walles/headsetharry/README.md

 * I have a feeling that after I started using this app, sometimes voice calls over Bluetooth SCO don't produce any sound.
 Try to repro this and determine if we should do something differently.
-* Get on top of not getting notifications when phrases end; we don't want to leave things hanging in our queue.
+* Get on top of the UtteranceProgressListener not getting notified reliably when phrases end; we don't want to leave things hanging in our queue.

 # TODO Misc
 * Report battery status for attached bluetooth devices,